Nooberieno/DnD-Homebrew/content/classes-subclasses/ranger.md

 **Tethered Dominion**

-When you use **Shadow Snare**, you can choose up to two creatures within 10 feet of the initial target to also be restrained by the shadowy tendrils.
-These additional targets must make Dexterity saving throws or be restrained until the end of your next turn.
+When you use **Shadow Snare**, you can choose one additional creature within 10 feet of the initial target.

+Each target must make a Dexterity saving throw.
+On a failure, a creature is restrained until the start of your next turn instead of having its speed reduced to 0.

 **Way of the Drifter**

-When you use **Shade Step**, you can teleport up to 30 feet to an unoccupied space you can see within dim light or darkness.
-You can use this ability even if you're not hidden, and doing so grants you advantage on the first attack you make before the end of your turn.
+When you take the Hide action, you can teleport up to 15 feet to an unoccupied space you can see within dim light or darkness.

 {% end %}